Facebook halts plans for teen meme hub called LOL

 "The youth team has restructured in order to match top business priorities, including increasing our investment in Messenger Kids," a Facebook spokeswoman said in a statement.

-Messenger Kids was released in December 2017 and gives kids a way to chat with their friends and families that their parents approve through the advertisement-free app.
+Messenger Kids was released in December 2017 and gives children a way to chat with parent-approved friends and family members through the advertisement-free app.
 Child advocates have raised concerns that the app could contribute to depression, unhealthy sleep habits and lower self-esteem.
 The groups, which include the Campaign for a Commercial-Free Childhood, have urged Facebook multiple times to shut Messenger Kids down.
 The company says the app is safe.

-Facebook, like other tech giants, have been trying to attract younger people to the social network but it also has to compete with apps such as Snapchat.
-Teens not only spend a lot of time on social media, but are an important audience for these companies to capture as they try to grow.
+Facebook, like other tech giants, has been trying to attract younger people to its platform and compete with apps such as Snapchat.
+Teens not only spend a lot of time on social media, they're also an important future audience for these companies to capture.

-Facebook has experimented with other ways to attract a younger users.
-Last year, the company launched a short-form video app called Lasso, but the app hasn't gained much popularity.
-It's also been ramping up efforts around a Snapchat-like feature called Stories, allowing users to post videos and photos that vanish within 24 hours.
+Facebook has experimented with other ways to attract younger users.
+Last year, it launched a short-form video app called Lasso, but the app hasn't gained much of a following.
+Facebook has also been ramping up efforts around a Snapchat-like feature called Stories, which lets users post videos and photos that vanish within 24 hours.

 CES 2019: See all of CNET's coverage of the year's biggest tech show.